Our trainees pursue various degrees and graduate certificates at the University of Utah and Weber State University.

 Undergraduate Training

 Undergraduate students at the University of Utah may seek a minor in Occupational Safety and Health.
-They will learn foundational principles that are beneficial in a range of careers or that could serve as a springboard to pursuing a graduate degree at RMCOEH.
+They will learn foundational principles that are beneficial in a range of careers or that could serve as a springboard to pursuing a graduate degree in one of our programs.
 To receive the minor, students must complete six courses, as well as an internship, totaling 21 credit hours.

-The MSOH degree program is designed to train students for professional careers in occupational health or for further research training.
+The MSOH degree program, housed in the University of Utah Division of Occupational and Environmental Health, is designed to train students for professional careers in occupational health or for further research training.
 This degree is often considered a terminal degree, although some students choose to subsequently pursue doctoral training.
 The degree is intended to be completed in two years of full-time study and requires a research-based thesis or non-thesis project.

 Students can select the following MSOH emphases: